-Current key findings from flu monitoring systems in New York State (NYS) for the week ending October 3, 2009, include:
+Current key findings from flu monitoring systems in New York State (NYS) for the week ending October 24, 2009, include:

-- The overall level of flu activity is currently moderate and appears to be increasing when compared to last week. - The number of people hospitalized with flu is currently low and appears to be slightly increasing when compared to last week. - The number of people dying with flu is currently 1 reported this week.
+- The overall level of flu activity is currently high and appears to be increasing when compared to last week. - The number of people hospitalized with flu is currently low and appears to be increasing when compared to last week. - The number of people dying with flu in NYS (outside of NYC) is currently 3 reported this week. - The total number of deaths associated with H1N1 flu reported in NYS (outside of NYC) since September 1, 2009, is 8. - The total number of deaths associated with H1N1 flu reported in NYS (outside of NYC) since April 24, 2009, is 34.